mlrun/mlrun/docs/concepts/scheduled-jobs.md

 2. Example for a remote GitHub project - https://github.com/mlrun/project-demo
 ```

-Deletion of an existing scheduled workflow is available through MLRun UI.
-Updating of an existing scheduled workfow can be done just by defining an updated schedule to the same workflow:
+You can delete a scheduled workflow in the MLRun UI.
+To update a scheduled workflow, re-define the schedule in the workflow, for example:

 ```
 project.run("main", schedule='0 * * * *')